darklang/dark/docs/serialization.md

 - never change a serialization format in a way that could break users' code
 - deprecate and remove old/broken serialization formats
-- remove the OCamlCompatible serializer
+- remove the OCamlCompatible serializer (slow and uses Newtonsoft, which we'd like to remove)

 ## Testing

 To accomplish these, we have robust serialization tests, implemented in Serialization.Tests.fs

-For each serialization format in Dark, we store serialized data from that format, to ensure it never changes.
+For each serialization format in Dark, we store serialized data from that format in the repo, to ensure it never changes.
 The serialized data should be quite extensive, covering as many cases as we can reasonably think of.

-They help solve our goals in the following ways.
+It's currently stored in [backend/serialization].

 ### Goal: never changing formats

 If the format changes, we want to know about it.
-The saved serialized data ensures this: if we change something, there's a git diff to tell us something changed, and we can choose to commit it if that's a backward-compatible change or we determine that it's otherwise OK.
+The saved serialized data ensures
+this: if we change something, there's a git diff to tell us something changed, and we can choose to commit it if that's a backward-compatible change or we determine that it's otherwise OK.

 #### Vanilla / OCamlCompatible